vwkd/code-system/src/languages/rust/trait/trait.md

 - can implement for algebraic data type
 - can have methods, associated functions, associated types, associated constants
 - beware: no struct fields ❗️
+- can instead move shared fields out into shared struct and use that in single field
 - allows shared behavior
 - enables polymorphism
 - replaces interfaces and inheritance in other languages
+- convention is to name after capitalized verb, e.g. `Clone`, `Copy`
+- can think of as adjective, e.g. copyable, clonable, etc.

 ?? generics also enable polymorphism, reuse code for multiple types, abstracted over types